 When the variables are in their original form, our model can be expressed as follows:

-In this model, the coefficients can be interpreted in terms of units.
-We know that the dependent variable of quantity demanded (y) is determined by its price (p), price of the substitute good (x) and income of consumers (i).
-All the coefficients (except the constant) are statistically significant because their p-values are less than 0.05, the t-values are greater than the critical t-values and the standard errors are small in comparison to the coefficients.
+In this model, the coefficients can also be interpreted in terms of units.
+Moreover, we know that the dependent variable of quantity demanded (y) is determined by its price (p), price of the substitute good (x) and income of consumers (i).
+All the coefficients (except the constant) are statistically significant because their p-values are less than 0.05, the t-values are greater than the critical t-values and the standard errors are also small in comparison to the coefficients.

 Relationship with Price (p)

-the coefficient associated with price (p) is beta2 or B2 which is equal to -2.004936.
+The coefficient associated with price (p) B2 which is equal to -2.004936.
 The negative sign of the coefficient suggests a negative relationship between the price of the commodity and its quantity demanded.
 That is, the quantity demanded of that commodity falls with a rise in its price.

 Based on the value of the coefficient, the quantity demanded falls by about 2 units (-2.004936) with a 1 unit rise in price.
 If the price is in dollars, we can say that a 1 dollar increase in price leads to an approximately 2 units decrease in quantity demanded.
 This relationship, therefore, adheres to the law of demand in this case.